matejlou/tetrapal/README.md

 # Implementation

 Tetrapal implements 3D Delaunay triangulation using the [Bowyer-Watson incremental construction algorithm](https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm).
 It borrows ideas from computational geometry libraries such as [CGAL](https://www.cgal.org/) and [Geogram](https://github.com/BrunoLevy/geogram) to ensure accuracy and correctness.
-This includes the use of 'infinite' vertices to guarantee convexity, as well as the ability to gracefully handle degenerate inputs in the form of lower-dimensional triangulations (2D, 1D, 0D).
-Coincident points are ignored during triangulation but are still stored internally to maintain consistency when returning vertex indices.
+This includes the use of symbolic 'infinite' vertices to guarantee convexity, as well as the ability to gracefully handle degenerate inputs in the form of lower-dimensional triangulations (2D, 1D, 0D).
+Coincident points are ignored during triangulation but are still stored internally to maintain consistency when indexing vertices.

-A combination of extended precision integer arithmetic and static filtering via predetermined error bounds is used to provide robustness for geometric predicates in cases where standard arithmetic may fail to give an accurate result.
+A combination of extended precision integer arithmetic and static filtering via predetermined error bounds[^2] is used to provide robustness for geometric predicates in cases where standard arithmetic may fail to give an accurate result.

 Tetrapal supports barycentric interpolation of points inside the convex hull by locating the enclosing simplex and computing the barycentric coordinates with respect to the query point.
 Any point that lies outside the convex hull of the triangulation is projected onto the closest point on the surface and the barycentric coordinates are taken from the surface element instead, which may be a triangle, line segment, or single vertex.
 Natural-neighbour interpolation with Sibson weights is also supported in 2D and 3D, but only for points that lie within the convex hull (otherwise they will be treated as described before).

-Point location is performed via remembering stochastic walk[^4], where a kd-tree approximate nearest neighbour search is used to quickly locate a starting tetrahedron that is close to the query point.
+Point location is performed via remembering stochastic walk[^3], where a kd-tree approximate nearest neighbour search is used to quickly locate a starting tetrahedron close to the query point.

 As its main purpose is to process colour palettes, some assumptions have been made to simplify the algorithm.
 However, Tetrapal can still be used as a general-purpose Delaunay triangulation library provided its limitations are observed.
 These include:
 * That it expects the input to be normalised between 0.0 and 1.0.